o4pixel/o4pixel/README.md

 ## 🚀 About Me
 - 🎬 Passionate about **AI, and making fun games and mods**
 - 🌌 Building **Vynorverse**, an AI-Agent marketplace.
-- 📺Working on making multiple game mods!
+- 📺 Working on making multiple game mods!
 ---

 ## 📊 GitHub Stats